ghas-lab-templates/exercises/module-1.md

  </details>

-5. The page will be redirected to the `Configurations` page.
-  - For the `Supply chain security - Basic` configuration:
-    - Click on the `Apply to` dropdown and select `All repositories`.
-There will be a prompt for confirmation; select `Apply`.
+5. The page will redirected to the `Configurations` page.
+Click on the `Apply to` dropdown and select `All repositories`.
+There will be a prompt for confirmation, select `Apply`.
-  - For the `Supply chain security - Business Critical` configuration:
-    - You can use the other way to apply configuration to subset of repositories.
-Select the `custom property` and the then select the `Risk-level` custom propertyh with `Business Critical App` value.
-This should show the `mona-gallery` repository as a search result.
-Select the `mona-gallery` repository and using the `Apply configuration` button, apply the `Supply chain security - Business Critical` configuration to it.

 <details>
-  <summary>Animated Guide</summary>

-**TO DO: GIF THIS WHEN TOTAL NUMBER OF REPOS CONFIRMED**
+  <summary>Need Help?
+View Configuration Screenshot</summary>

 ![alt text](images/applytoallrepos.png)
 </details>

-### Discussion Points
-- What is the difference between enforced and non-enforced configurations?
-What is the order of precedence?

 ## Supply Chain Security - Know Your Environment